Patient's Query

 Hello doctor,

 I am a 30-year-old male.
-I had pain below the belly, which, on the next day, passed to the left scrotum, and was swollen.
-I visited a urologist, got USG done on the scrotum, blood test, urine test, urine culture, sugar.
+I had pain below the belly, which, on the next day, passed to the left scrotum and was swollen.
+I visited a urologist and got USG done on the scrotum, blood test, urine test, urine culture, and sugar.
 Left epididymitis with reactive hydrocele was noted.
 Nothing was found in my blood and urine test reports.
 Uroflow was done, and it was 356 ml/19.6 ml per second max/8.5 ml per second average.
-I was given four weeks of Doxybond medicine twice a day, and Alfoo for four weeks.
+I was given four weeks of Doxybond medicine twice a day and Alfoo for four weeks.
 Scrotum support is also used, and there is no pain after the second day after I started taking medicines.
 After four weeks of USG KUB, the PVR scrotum was done again with uroflow.
-Nothing in USG KUB PVR (450cc pre/9cc post void), but USG scrotum show no infection, but chronic left epididymitis was said in the report because I still had swollen left cord.
+Nothing in USG KUB PVR (450cc pre/9cc post void), but the USG scrotum showed no infection.
+But, chronic left epididymitis was said in the report because I still had a swollen left cord.
 No pain or hydrocele was noted.
 Uroflow 750 ml/ 22 ml per second 8 ml per second.
-Doctor said this chronic epididymitis will persist for some time or may not go ever, but no side effects will be there in the future.
-Now Doxycycline is stopped, but Alfoo is still continued for two months because uroflow is not good as per the doctor.
-Now I am taking Alfoo for four days and has stopped Doxybond and will get uroflow done two months again.
+The doctor said this chronic epididymitis will persist for some time or may not go ever, but no side effects will be there in the future.
+Now, Doxycycline has been stopped, but Alfoo has continued for two months because the uroflow is not good, as per the doctor.
+Now, I am taking Alfoo for four days and have stopped Doxybond, and I will get uroflow done in two months again.
 Is the treatment right or not?
 What is the ideal uroflow for the age of 30 years?
 What could be the cause of epididymitis?
 Could it be due to masturbation or sex?
-I only have only one sex partner (wife).
-Should I get any CT or MRI done to find the cause of epididymitis and prevent it in the future?
+I only have one sex partner (wife).
+Should I get a CT or MRI done to find the cause of epididymitis and prevent it in the future?
 Could epididymitis come again?
 Please advise.

 Hello,